All Episodes

 They can dish all day long, but they can't take it.

-And the National Hurricane Center says this thing's gone.
+And the National Hurricane Center says, this thing's gone.

-It was very weak, it's not worth following.
+It was very weak.

 We keep our eye on it.